What Makes a Good Salesperson?

 In sales, this weapon of influence can be used extremely effectively when it comes to getting your foot in the door and the right person on the phone.

 “This usually takes the form of a package where we ship them a customized letter explaining how I think we can work together, some customized swag with our logo, and my contact info.
 This shows the lead that I’ve done my research, put in the work, and I’ve given them something useful such as a car charger or phone case with our logo on it.

 That means without following up, your chances of succeeding in sales are slim to none.

-“I can’t seem to get past the gatekeeper”
+“I can’t seem to get past the gatekeeper.“

 While it can be very easy to get angry with someone who isn’t putting you through or pointing you in the right direction, it’s never the right move to get upset with a gatekeeper.

-“Never be rude to someone who can hurt you with inaction” says former FBI Hostage Negotiator and CEO of The Black Swan Group, Chris Voss.
-“Think about it, to completely end your chances of making a sale all these people have to do is nothing.”
+“Never be rude to someone who can hurt you with inaction,” says former FBI Hostage Negotiator and CEO of The Black Swan Group, Chris Voss.
+“Think about it.
+To completely end your chances of making a sale, all these people have to do is nothing.”

-A gatekeeper can simply hang up the phone, not take your future calls, and to them it’s nothing.
+A gatekeeper can simply hang up the phone, not take your future calls, and to them, it’s nothing.
 To you, it could mean losing that potentially huge sale.

-By asking them questions and bringing them into the process not only do they begin to like you more but by responding it creates a kind of team out of the two of you.
-Gaining you as an ally as opposed to an enemy.
+Start by asking them questions about the business.
+By asking them questions and bringing them into the process, not only do they begin to like you more, but by responding, it creates a kind of team out of the two of you.
+This gains you an ally as opposed to an enemy.